-With winter comes brisk mornings, snowy Tuesdays, hot chocolate and seasonal skincare.
+With winter comes brisk mornings, snowy weekends, hot chocolate and seasonal skincare.
 But which winter skincare tips are effective and important, and which ones should be left out in the cold?
-We got you covered.
+We have got you covered.

 The Myth: You don’t need sunscreen on gray days

 The Truth: You absolutely should be wearing sunscreen everyday and every season.
 Even if the sun never has her moment to shine and even if it’s too cold to make it outside at all.
 Sunscreen is the final step that holds all of your skincare in place, that helps to absorb all the goodness, that protects against any unwanted elements.
 However, in the winter you can opt for a more moisturizing SPF if your skin is more dry or sensitive.

 The Myth: I need to moisturize more to combat dry air

 The Truth: It’s true that oftentimes in the winter our skin gets more dry due to the heat always running and lack of humidity in the air.
 However, the answer isn’t necessarily slathering on moisturizer after moisturizer.
 In fact, you don’t want to clog your skin barrier or overwhelm your pores.
 If you feel like your current moisturizer isn’t cutting it, you can try opting for a heavier one, applying your moisturizer to damp skin to maximize hydration, or topping your moisturizer with an oil (we swear by our Brightening Luminous Elixir!) to lock as much moisture as possible.